dmarshNAIT/dmarshNAIT.github.io/courses/dmit1508/DMIT1508_DML.markdown

 ```

 ## UPDATE
 The `UPDATE` statement updates **existing rows** in the table.
-It can update one or more columns.
+It can update **one or more** columns.

-Data can be updated by providing new values for columns or using subqueries to provide the data.
+Data can be updated by providing new values for columns or by using subqueries to provide the data.
 ```sql
 UPDATE	TableName
 SET Column1 = expression[, Column2 = expression ... ]